Skip to Main Content

 To maximize this strategy’s effectiveness, consider the following tips:

 • Reward urgency.
-Since you should be sending out multiple renewal reminders in addition to your official renewal letter, you can provide incentives for members who renew sooner rather than later.
+Since you should be sending out multiple renewal reminders in addition to your official membership renewal letter, you can provide incentives for members who renew sooner rather than later.
 Offer discounts or promise a token of appreciation for members who secure their renewal within the next two weeks (or another time frame).

-5. Provide Follow-up Details
+6. Provide Follow-up Details

-At the end of your letter, simply tell your members where they can direct any questions, comments, or concerns.
+At the end of your letter, tell your members where they can direct any questions, comments, or concerns.
 Of course, you should include:

-• The appropriate contact person’s full name.
+• The appropriate contact person’s full name

-• A phone number.
+• A phone number

-• An email address.
+• An email address

-• The address of your organization’s offices.
+• The address of your organization’s offices

 To sum it up: Provide contact information for your team should members need to follow up with your renewal letter in person, over the phone, or via email.

-6. Thank Your Members (Again and Again)
+7. Thank Your Members (Again and Again)

 As you close your letter, tell your member again how grateful you are for their continued involvement in your organization.
 Keep it concise (you don’t need to oversell it!), but be sincere.